ilyau/retry-lib/README.md

 }, methodWithError, parameter);
 ```

-If the method always throw exception the result of the attempt will be undefined.
+If the method always throw exception the result of the attempt will be the last exception.

 ```
 async function methodWithError(parameter) {
     throw new Error('Error ' + parameter);
 }

-// result === undefined
-const result = await attempt(50, 200, null, methodWithError, 'test');
+// the code throws Error and you should resolves that const result = await attempt(5, 200, null, methodWithError, 'test');
 ```